-A new think tank called Onwards will launch itself this evening.
-It’s a specifically Tory think tank, but I warmly welcome it.
-They clearly want to push the Conservative Party back towards a more classically liberal direction of travel, away from the “citizens of nowhere” shtick that has marred May’s premiership, and I’m all for that.
+A new think tank called Onward will launch itself this evening.
+It’s pitched itself as a Tory think tank, but I warmly welcome it.
+I get the sense that they want to push the Conservative Party back towards a more classically liberal direction of travel, away from the “citizens of nowhere” shtick that has marred May’s premiership, and I’m all for that.
 Basically, if we’re going to live in a world where the Tories are likely to have power so long as Mr Grumpy Socialist is the only viable electoral alternative, then I’d prefer the good Tories to win out.

 Will Tanner, the director of the think tank, put it like this: